What is a CDFI

 The advantage of a CDFI is that they are eligible to receive certain types of funding from the Treasury.

 Now let's tie this answer back to your question about how a CDFI can be important in neighborhood revitalization

 .
 If the neighborhood contains a high percentage of households that are "unbanked," as the term is called, meaning they don't have a bank account, it may benefit by having an alternative financial entity such as community credit union or community bank.

 Why are people unbanked?
 They might be homeless, illegal immigrants, legal immigrants or refugees who don't understand banks and don't trust them, people who have bounced too many checks and therefore are denied a bank account, or people from groups who historically haven't trusted banks.
 If you have a number of such households in your neighborhood, it means their collective cash assets aren't going to work for your community.
 (With the current stance of the banks in not loaning much money, this might be beside the point, but let's think that historically banks have made their money by loaning out their deposits rather than charging fees.)

 A certified CDFI has to keep lending and supporting projects within the neighborhood, or risk being de-certified.
 That's why these institutions can be important to the neighborhood as a whole.
 Rather than lending money in a more affluent part of town, they will be willing to make possibly riskier investments within their service area.
 Sometimes they will be the only bank willing to make such a loan.
 So if you have such a treasure, good for you.
-If not, don't worry about it unless you are having trouble obtaining financing for worthwhile neighborhood-based projects.
+If not, don't worry about it unless you are having trouble obtaining financing for worthwhile neighborhood-ba

 Subscribe to our monthly e-mail newsletter, called USEFUL COMMUNITY PLUS, which provides you with short features or tips about timely topics for neighborhoods, towns and cities, community organizations, rural environments, and our international friends.
 Unsubscribe any time.
 Give it a try.